penelopelind/penelopelind.github.io/_pages/Students.md

 * 2015 Supervisor of a Queensland University of Technology School of Psychology Honours student.
 * 2015 Co-supervisor of two second year École Nationale de la Statistique et de l'Analyse de l'Information (France) Masters Applied Statistics Internship students.
 * 2014 Supervised the Research Project of University of Queensland SCIE3001 student.
-* 2006–2009 *Genetic and Genomic Tools and Resources on the Web* Practical.
+* 2006–2009 Taught *Genetic and Genomic Tools and Resources on the Web* Practical.
 GENT 3001: Human Genetics Module, University of Queensland, Australia.

-*For online privacy, names of students are not given*
+*For online privacy, names of students are not given.*